National Police of Colombia: Late 1990s improvement drive

 During successive weak presidencies, some Colombian National Police members were accused of being involved in many corruption cases, including guerrilla collaboration; paramilitarism and the cleansing of the leftist Patriotic Union Party, among other cases; and the corruption generated by the drug cartels' illegal money or other criminal activities.
 The CNP became untrusted by the general population of Colombia and the country was facing an intense conflict or a full scale civil war.

 To prevent this situation the institution began a process of change focusing on reinvigorating the values and principles of the institution, mostly led by General Rosso Jose Serrano.
 Colombia's problems were demanding a strong government with strong institutions to face the numerous violations to the constitution and the population in general.
 The first steps towards this path was the relegation of bad policemen inside the force and targeting the major criminal organizations.
 The institution also focused on providing better benefits for the policemen and their families; and a particular effort to restore the trust of the community for the police force, emphasizing preventing crime, educating the population and the policemen on cordial relationships, neighborhood watch, cooperation, and community development.

 Since 1995 the National Police has begun to change norms, structures, and standard operating procedures, essentially on policemen's judgment toward accomplishing missions and encouraging those who are willing to work with selfless service, integrity, leadership, and a vision of improving the population in general.

 The National Police continues to have some corruption and human rights problems but the improvement has been considerable, including the education of personnel in other countries' law enforcement institutions and educational institutions through cooperation agreements.
 The institution is also highly involved in the Plan Colombia.

+21st century

+The Colombian National Police, operating under the Ministry of Defense, is responsible for internal law enforcement in Colombia.
+The Migration Directorate, part of the Ministry of Foreign Affairs, manages immigration-related matters.
+Law enforcement investigatory responsibilities are shared between the National Police and the Attorney General’s Corps of Technical Investigators.
+While the army primarily focuses on defending the country against external threats, it also provides logistical support and security for criminal investigations in high-conflict or remote areas.
+Civilian authorities generally maintain effective control over security forces, though there have been reports of abuses by security force members.

-2007 Wiretapping Scandal
+2007 wiretapping scandal

 In May 2007, Revista Semana released transcripts of illegal wiretaps of incarcerated paramilitary leaders.
 After admitting his knowledge of the taps, commanding general Jorge Daniel Castro was asked to resign, along with General Guillermo Chavez Ocana, the intelligence chief.
 General Oscar Naranjo Trujillo, a relatively junior general, was named to replace Castro.
 Due to police rules, Naranjo's appointment required the additional retirement of 10 senior generals.